f0ur3y3s/ratatouille/README.md

 - Download files
 - Interactive CLI
 - Bulk commands to multiple clients
+- Create tunnels through specified clients to a target

 The C2 server will be created with cli or raylib.